Kitware/batai/DEPLOYMENT.md

    to collect the static files
 6. Run `docker compose -f docker-compose.prod.yml up` to start the server add `-d` for a silent version to run in the background
-7. Copy over the ./dev/.env.prod.docker-compose.template
-   to `./dev/.env.prod.docker-compose.template` and change the default passwords
 8. Change the ID in the `./client/env.production` to a custom ID - this will probably require a `docker compose build` to build the app afterwards
 9. After creating the basic application log into the django admin `batdetectai.kitware.com/admin`